 Condo Insurance vs. Homeowners Insurance

-When you purchase a condo, you're typically responsible for insuring the interior of your unit, known as “walls-in coverage.”
-The building structure, common areas, roof, and other shared facilities are usually covered by the homeowners association (HOA) insurance.
+When you buy a condo, you generally own the interior space of your unit (often called “walls-in” coverage).
+The building’s exterior, roof, and shared spaces are usually covered by your homeowners association (HOA) master policy.

 • Interior plumbing and electrical systems